loxilb-io/loxilbdocs/docs/kube-loxilb.md

 ## What is kube-loxilb ?

 kube-loxilb is loxilb's implementation of kubernetes service load-balancer spec which includes support for load-balancer class, advanced IPAM (shared or exclusive) etc. kube-loxilb runs as a deloyment set in kube-system namespace.
-It therefore should be run in a kubernetes control node.

 ## How is kube-loxilb different from loxi-ccm ?